grafana/tempo/docs/tempo/website/troubleshooting/_index.md

 - Use of incorrect protocol/port combination while initializing the tracer in the application.
 - Tracing records not getting picked up to send to Tempo by the internal sampler.
 - Application is running inside docker and sending traces to an incorrect endpoint.

+Receiver specific traffic information can also be obtained using `tempo_receiver_accepted_spans` which has a label for the receiver (protocol used for ingestion.
+Ex: `jaeger-thrift`).

 #### Solutions